-After all, I have done some pretty lame-ass things in my day, that just looked, well, STUPID.
-And it never occurred to me that the concussions I’d sustained — in sports (football and soccer) and car accidents and falls — had anything to do with it.
+After all, I have done some pretty lame things in my day, that just looked, well, STUPID.
+But until I learned about the effects TBI have on you, it never occurred to me that the concussions I’d sustained — in sports (football and soccer) and car accidents and falls — had anything to do with it.

-But see, here’s the thing.
-We grow up learning how to do things a different way.
+But see, here’s the thing: We grow up learning how to do things a different way.
 The more you do things a certain way, the better you get at them.
 We develop skills in certain areas, and our brains get wired specifically to do things a certain way.
 The better we become at those things the “smarter” we think we are.
 And we can base a lot of our personal identity on how well we do the things we love to do — or how poorly we do things that we suck at.

 It’s all part of who we are, and it’s how we decide what we’re made of and what we’re worth.

 It’s kind of like getting into a car in England or Japan where people drive on the left side of the road, when you’re used to driving on the right.
 All of a sudden, things are a bit turned around… but you’re not sure exactly why or how.
 And the turning around seems to come out of nowhere.

 Which totally sucks, dude.
 It totally sucks.
 Not fun.

-So, there you are, going about your everyday life, doing the things you always did before, but all of a sudden, everything is screwed up and nothing makes any sense.
+So, there you are, going about your everyday life, doing the things you always did before… but all of a sudden, everything is screwed up and nothing makes any sense.

 Or it could be that the disruption is really more than you expected (or maybe realized) and you end up walking around in a perpetual WTF?! frame of mind, wondering why the hell things aren’t going as smoothly as they always did before.

 Or it could be that in order to get back in the game, you have to figure out different ways of doing things that really work — instead of the old ways that were dependent on the old wiring.

 Okay, so maybe you would flip out… but you wouldn’t blame yourself.
 You’d simply turn your car around and look for a different route.
 What WOULD be stupid, is trying to force your car down that street when the road is torn open in huge gaping holes, and there are police officers on detail just waiting to arrest you for pushing your way through.
-You’ve been told clearly — you’ve been warned.
+You’ve been told clearly that the street is no longer serviceable — you’ve been warned.
 If you get yourself hurt or arrested, you’ve got only yourself to thank for that.

-Now, granted, street construction and concussion aren’t the same thing.
+Now, granted, street construction and concussion aren’t exactly the same thing.
 And there’s only so much you can expect of yourself, when you’re freshly head-injured.
 But if you treat the course of your daily life like driving down a road, and you treat the bumps and problems you encounter like potholes and obstacles, it might help put things in perspective.

 As human beings, we love to come down hard on ourselves over things that go wrong.
 We love to look for people to blame — and those people are often ourselves.
 We also love to think we have a lot more control over life than we actually do.
-And we love to think that we have total control and command of our lives.
+And we love to believe that we have total control and command of our lives.